-Based on the latest scientific evidence, the National Health and Medical Research Council have recently revised the National Guidelines to Reduce Health Risks from Drinking.
-Health experts have recommended to prevent any harm from alcohol to an unborn child, those who are pregnant or planning a pregnancy should not drink any alcohol; and for those who are breastfeeding, they recommend that not drinking alcohol is safest for the baby.
+Based on the latest scientific evidence, health experts recommend that those who are pregnant or planning a pregnancy should not drink alcohol – and if you are breastfeeding, not drinking alcohol is the safest option for the baby.

-I spoke to Dr Colleen O’Leary (Epidemiologist and Alcohol and Pregnancy Researcher) to debunk five common misconceptions about drinking while pregnant.
+Mamamia spoke to Dr Colleen O’Leary (Epidemiologist, and Alcohol and Pregnancy Researcher) to find out five important things about alcohol and pregnancy.

 Let’s start with the situation that many parents, including myself, have found themselves in.